chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

     set amg preconditioner ilu relative tolerance = 1.00

 .. tip::
-  The default algorithms built and use ALL the multigrid levels.
+  The default algorithms build and use ALL the multigrid levels.
 There are two ways to change the number of levels, either by setting the ``mg min level`` parameter OR the ``mg level min cells`` parameter.
+For LSMG the coarsest mesh should cover the whole domain, i.e., no hanging nodes are allowed.

 .. warning::
     Currently, these preconditioners can only be used within the ``lethe-fluid-matrix-free`` application.